thurstonsand/scala-cass/README.md

 ```

 * There are implicit overrides for both the Joda library and Jdk8 Time library that take advantage of Cassandra's new
   codecs.
-These codecs have to be registered with your `Cluster` instance, which is included as a helper function
+These codecs have to be registered with your `Cluster` instance; there is a helper function that does this
-* when using tuples, you must make the `Cluster` instance implicit, due to tuples' dependency on the specific codecs registered with the cluster in Cassandra 3.0+.
+* when using tuples, you must make the `Cluster` instance implicit, due to tuples' dependency on the specific codecs
+  registered with the cluster in Cassandra 3.0+.

 #### Joda Implicits